 Isn't technology amazing?
 In today’s world, we can get together anytime and any place.

-Use the form to arrange a free Skype author chat with me with your book club, bookstore, or library group.
+Simply, use the form to contact me for a free Skype chat with your book club, bookstore, or library group.

 If you’re interested in reading one of my books at your book club, simply fill out the form below.
 I can’t wait to meet you!

 Book Club Discussion Guides

 1. If you’ve ever been divorced, do you think you could work with your husband’s (or wife’s) ex?

 2. Do you have step-children, and if so, do you have a good relation with them or would you call it rocky?